openshift/hive/docs/enhancements/cluster-deployment-condition-refactor.md

   - InstallerImageResolutionFailed
   - InstallLaunchError

-TODO: should RequirementsMet status=False reasons also translate to a ProvisionFailed = True with the same Reason?

 Each of the above should use a utility to ensure they are not the reason the condition is False, once we know that problem is resolved. (set status back to Unknown)

-ProvisionStopped - True if we've given up.
-Normally should just be set via the ClusterInstall's ProvisionStopped condition.

 ### ProvisionFailed

+Indicates a problem provisioning the cluster, and only used when we encounter an error after all RequirementsMet. (i.e. ClusterProvision failures, or problems from a ClusterInstall)

-Unknown until we hit our first error, true as soon as we detect any problem, false once we successfully install.
+State is unknown until we hit our first error, true as soon as we detect any problem, false once we successfully install.

-TODO: per above, should we set this for preflight'ish requirements met errors?
-Would give callers one place to watch to know something is wrong.
+This condition is only used for errors

 ### ProvisionStopped